rootscript/forHumans-whoWant2Code/-elm-forHumans/day03.md

 <https://guide.elm-lang.org/interop/javascript.html>

-I would love it to be backed up with some examples that **focus** on this with some well known node_modules, and maybe a dedicated place to go, where you could find integration work that had been done before, or at least find a guide as to how ( if you had the Elm & node skills ) you might author an Elm helper module exposing a node_module API.
+I would love it to be backed up with some examples that **focus** on this with some small, but well known node_modules, and maybe a dedicated place to go, where you could find integration work that had been done before, or at least find a guide as to how ( if you had the Elm & node skills ) you might author an Elm helper module exposing a node_module API.

 ---